 Tell your friends, stop by one of the donation-box locations, donate some toys and books, and post about your donations using #GiveTCG!
 Please thank the generous local businesses hosting donation boxes for us.
 Check out their stores, and support local business by doing some holiday shopping there.
 Together we can make others’ lives a little brighter this holiday season.

 Do you use Facebook?
-Click here for the Facebook event, and please invite your friends!
+There will be a Facebook event on the Twin Cities Geek Facebook page, so don’t forget to join that and please invite your friends!